-We want to provide you a solid overview of how to become a counselor in Alaska so that you are fully prepared and can be successful.
+We want to provide you a solid overview of how to become an LPC in Alaska so that you are fully prepared and can be successful.

 Throughout Alaska, most counselors are licensed by the Alaska Board of Professional Counselors.
 School counselors gain certification through the Department of Education and Early Development.